neondatabase-labs/pgpi/README.md

 In many cases you’ll probably run your Postgres client and `pgpi` on the same machine, with the server on a different machine, as in the example above.

-When you connect your Postgres client via `pgpi` over TLS, `pgpi` uses [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to find out what server hostname you gave the client. `pgpi` tries to forward the connection on to that same hostname, except that it first strips off the suffix `.localtest.me` if present.
+When you connect your Postgres client via `pgpi` over TLS, `pgpi` uses [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to find out what server hostname you gave the client. `pgpi` tries to forward the connection on to that same hostname, except that it first strips off the suffix `.local.neon.build` if present.

-> [localtest.me](https://github.com/localtest-dot-me/localtest-dot-me.github.com) is a helpful free service where both the root and every possible subdomain — `localtest.me`, `*.localtest.me`, `*.*.localtest.me`, etc. — resolve to your local machine, `127.0.0.1`.
+> `local.neon.build` is set up such that every possible subdomain — `*.local.neon.build`, `*.*.local.neon.build`, etc. — resolves to your local machine, `127.0.0.1`.

-In the example, `ep-crimson-sound-a8nnh11s.eastus2.azure.neon.tech.localtest.me` is just an alias for your local machine, where `pgpi` is running. `pgpi` then turns that hostname back into the real hostname, `ep-crimson-sound-a8nnh11s.eastus2.azure.neon.tech`, for the onward connection.
+In the example, `ep-crimson-sound-a8nnh11s.eastus2.azure.neon.tech.local.neon.build` is just an alias for your local machine, where `pgpi` is running. `pgpi` then turns that hostname back into the real hostname, `ep-crimson-sound-a8nnh11s.eastus2.azure.neon.tech`, for the onward connection.

 It’s also possible to: